kohtseyoung/F-Score-Capstone-Project/Testing.md

 The R Package “Quantmod” was used to extract companies’ share prices and holding returns from Yahoo Finance based on their respective symbols/tickers.
 Companies’ information are stored as objects named after companies’ symbols.
 Similarly to the extraction of information from MorningStar, some companies’ information are not available.
 These companies are removed from the testing population.

-For the computation of share price resturns, quarterly returns are computed initially as stand alone variables, and subsequently combined as yearly returns, take into account companies' different fiscal year-end period.
+For the computation of share price returns, quarterly returns are computed initially as stand alone variables, and subsequently combined as yearly returns, take into account companies' different fiscal year-end period.
+Returns are computed from the beginning of the fourth month after the firm's fiscal year-end to ensure that the annual financial statement are available by then.
 Furthermore, the returns on share price based on stock-splits or reverse stock-splits are readjust to ensure that returns are not inflated/deflated during the relevant testing period.

 ### Data Collection Limitation & Biases